centrebalearbiodiversitat/biodumpy/docs/source/modules/NCBI.rst

 - **Retrieve information from NCBI database.** Users can download the information stored into the NCBI database.
 - **Retrieve genetic information from NCBI database.** Users can download the genetic information in FASTA format.
+- **Retrieve taxonomic information from NCBI database.** Users can download the taxonomic information stored into the NCBI database.

 Retrieve comprehensive metadata from NCBI